Learn how to increase your credit score and make the credit reporting system work better for you

 There are many credit reporting agencies however the three major credit agencies and the ones that you should be particularly aware of include:

-These 3 credit bureaus maintain records on millions of consumers who have borrowed in the past or who have a credit profile (you can establish a credit profile in 6 months).
+These 3 credit bureaus maintain records on millions of consumers who have borrowed in the past or who have a credit profile (you can establish a credit profile in 6 months if you do not have one at this time).

 Thousands upon thousands of credit grantors such as credit card companies, retail stores, utility companies, apartment complexes and other lending agencies inform , Transunion, Equifax and Experian of their update activity on a monthly basis or when a consumer becomes delinquent.

 The information sent to the credit agencies are your credit usage patterns including your payment history.
 In the case of utility companies, apartment complexes and taxing agencies—negative information may be reported to TransUnion.
-Equifax and Experian if you become delinquent in your payment history, however your positive payments to them would not generally be included in your file.
+Equifax and Experian if you become delinquent in your payment history, however your positive payments to them would not generally be included in your file, as they are considered to be a part of the “4th Bureau” that very few consumers are aware of.

 Disputing Information In Your Credit File